Can You Have a Side Job While Working in Disability Employment? 8 Recommended Side Jobs!

 Video editing involves tasks like shortening footage or adding captions and music to videos.

-Unlike programming, there are fewer specialized terms, making it easier to start.
+Unlike programming, it has fewer specialized terms, making it more accessible.

-There are both paid and free video editing software, but paid ones allow for more detailed editing.
+There are both paid and free video editing software options, with paid ones offering more detailed editing capabilities.

 Popular editing software includes Adobe Premiere Pro and Final Cut Pro X.

-While you can edit videos on a smartphone, if you are starting as a side job, a computer with a Core i7 or higher specification is recommended.
+While you can edit videos on a smartphone, for starting as a side job, a computer with a Core i7 or higher specification is recommended.

 4-6.
 Illustrator

-An illustrator sells illustrations or draws illustrations upon request.
+An illustrator sells illustrations or draws them on request.

-Illustration sales can be done by posting on sites like Illustration AC or PIXTA, earning income when downloaded.
+Illustration sales involve posting on sites like Illustration AC or PIXTA and earning income through downloads.

-Alternatively, you can receive requests from companies or individuals to draw illustrations.
+You can also receive requests from companies or individuals to draw illustrations.

 Illustration sales allow you to post at your own pace, making it a recommended side job.